C U L T U R E O F T H O R E A U C O L L E G E

 F O O D & H O U S I N G

-Over the course of the year, participants spend time living in two distinct physical contexts: the small town of Viroqua, Wisconsin, a vibrant community of artists, educators, entrepreneurs, and farmers, and Bear Creek Farm, a diversified organic farm and educational campus for the Driftless Folk School, located about 30 minutes away from Viroqua.
-Participants live in communal homes, sharing the responsibilities of running the house.
-Most students share bedrooms and there is a designated space private space for alone time.
-Students grow much of their food through the labor program and eat most meals communally.
+Over the course of the semester, students live in the small town of Viroqua, Wisconsin, a vibrant community of artists, educators, entrepreneurs, and farmers.
+They will also spend time at Bear Creek Farm, a diversified organic farm and educational campus for the Driftless Folk School, located about 30 minutes away from Viroqua.
+Students live in communal homes, sharing the responsibilities of running the house.
+Most students share bedrooms and there is designated quiet time and space for reading and relaxation.
+Students grow much of their food in the Thoreau gardens through the labor program and eat most meals communally.

 Thoreau College discourages using anything, such as technological devices and mind-altering substances, in ways that distract from our work together.
-As part of the Growing Seasons curriculum, students will engage with what it means to live intentionally and what is healthy for each individual in the context of community.
-To enter into this on-going conversation, we are asking all students and residential faculty of Thoreau College to come into Growing Seasons pledging to abstain from alcohol and recreational drugs, and limit their use of technological devices, for the first third of the program.
-We intend for this period to increase participants’ awareness of how those habits affect their daily lives.
-After this period of abstinence, the self-governance will take on the question of whether and how to intentionally integrate the use of substances and technological devices into the culture of Growing Seasons.
+As part of the Thoreau College curriculum, students will engage with what it means to live intentionally and what is healthy for each individual in the context of community.
+We ask all students to abstain from alcohol and recreational drugs, and limit their use of technological devices for the first half of the program.
+We intend for this period to increase students’ awareness of how these habits affect their daily lives.
+After this period of abstinence, student self-governance will take on the question of whether and how to intentionally integrate the use of substances and technological devices into the culture of the current student body.